ASHIK11ab/Flask-Series/README.md

     return redirect('/')
 ```

+### Retrieving all pending todos
-8. Now when the user visits the index route we need to get all of the pending todos and pass it to our [index.html](https://github.com/ASHIK11ab/Flask-Series/tree/todo-list-app-part2/templates/index.html)
+8. Now when the user visits the index route we need to get all of the pending todos and we need to pass it to our [index.html](https://github.com/ASHIK11ab/Flask-Series/tree/todo-list-app-part2/templates/index.html)
 ```python
   @app.route('/', methods=["GET", "POST"])
   def home():